52-47/CSCI381-DataModeling-Group3/FinalProject/Individual Models/RalphGranata/Group3-EuropeanCarManufacturer-SQLServer2019-ModelUpdateNotes.md

 - Removed StockCode from VehicleOrderDetails table and made ManufacturerVehicleStockId NOT NULL.
 - Revised data insertion to include the appropriate ManufacturerVehicleStockId for each row.

+# Model Update Notes - 12/03/2023
+- Merged Chuan's views & updated triggers.
+- Updated view schemas.

-TODO:
+## TODO:
+- Create a .sql file with all triggers/functions for all tables.  test as you create to check for errors/ buggy table UDPs.
 - Find out how to override erwin triggers with custom ones in FET
-- Add indexing.
-- Create views.
+- Create custom views.
 - Add subject areas.
 - Generate Reports for presentation.